polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

     -   NW 7.5 Installation Export (51050829_3.ZIP)

-    > **Note**: The packages names (listed above in parenthesis) might be superseded by newer versions.
-If so, ensure to adjust accordingly all references to the names of these packages in this task.
+    > **Note**: Keep in mind that the packages names might change if their versions referenced in this lab are superseded by newer ones.
+If so, ensure to adjust accordingly all references to the names of these packages throughout the lab.
 To find appropriate packages, you can take advantage of the search functionality of the **SAP Software Downloads** portal.

 You should follow all steps provided *before* performing the Hands-on lab.